 The transitional rail activity class comprises of investment in transitional rail infrastructure improvements that support increases in urban and inter-regional rail services for passengers accessing housing, major employment areas and major metropolitan areas, and, where demand is outstripping capacity, improves reliability or reduces conflict between freight and passenger trains.

-The Road Policing activity class provides for funding for the Road Policing Programme which is prepared every three years linked to the NLTP cycle.
-The Transport Agency Board recommends the programme to the Minister of Transport who approves it.
+The road policing activity class provides for funding for the Road Policing Programme which is prepared every three years linked to the NLTP cycle.
+Waka Kotahi NZ Transport Agency Board recommends the programme to the Minister of Transport who approves it.
 Road safety is the main priority targeted by the programme with access, environment and value for money as further priorities.